B.A., University of Delaware // L.M.S.W., Columbia University

-Following a fulfilling twenty-year career in marketing, Ms. Kristen Pagano changed gears to pursue social work.
-In 2022, she completed the Master's of Social Work program at Columbia University in the Advanced Clinical Practice Method specializing in the Family, Youth and Children’s Services.
-Her career in marketing overlaps with clinical social work in unexpected ways including: applying meaningful research, actively listening to clients and their families, and framing language to promote insight and change.
+Following a fulfilling career in marketing, Ms. Kristen Pagano changed gears to pursue social work.
+She completed the Master of Social Work program at Columbia University in the Advanced Clinical Practice Method specializing in the Family, Youth and Children’s Services.
+Her career in marketing overlaps with clinical social work in unexpected ways, including applying meaningful research, actively listening to clients and their families, and framing language to promote insight and change.

 Prior to Anxiety Institute, Kristen worked at VOICES Center for Resilience, formerly VOICES of September 11th, where she provided group and individual counseling sessions and conducted community-wide research.
 She also contributed to a proposal to the Canadian government regarding a nation-wide victims’ services framework.
-She has experience using equine-assisted therapy in the treatment of post-traumatic stress disorder and anxiety treatment for both children and adults.
 From Kristen's experience working with the victims of September 11th, she gained insight into the impact of trauma and its relationship to bereavement and grief.

-During a global pandemic, Kristen feels an increased sense of urgency and purpose working toward a career in mental health.
-The unprecedented nature of these times and the resulting need for mental health support, especially among children and adolescents, have affirmed her path in social work and redoubled her efforts to work with this community.
+Kristen feels an increased sense of urgency and purpose as society grapples with the mental health outcomes of the pandemic.
+The unprecedented nature of these times and the resulting need for mental health support, especially among children and adolescents, have affirmed her path in social work and redoubled her efforts to work in this community.